Amsterdam transport

 Getting to/from Amsterdam

 Amsterdam is easy to reach by any means of transportation.
 Amsterdam has good connections with other major European cities and capitals.
-Are you looking for more detailed information on how to get from/to Amsterdam to a specific destination?
+Are you looking for more detailed information on how to get to or from Amsterdam to a specific destination?
 Check out our following extensive guides;

 To/from Amsterdam by plane

-To reach Amsterdam you could also consider flying to:
+To reach Amsterdam, you could also consider flying to the following alternative airports in the Netherlands:

 To/from Amsterdam by train

-Amsterdam Central Station is an impressive building to see dating from 1889 and has recently been restored.
-From Amsterdam Central Station there are trains to all cities in the Netherlands, but also international trains to for instance Paris, London, Berlin and Brussels.
-As the station is big and is being used by nearly 200.000 passengers daily, it is advisable to be there at least 15 minutes before departure.
-We also recommend checking your route upfront on the NS website, make sure to remember both departure time and the platform the train leaves from.
-Whenever using the train make sure to buy a ticket and checking in before getting on the train.
+Amsterdam Central Station is an impressive building to see, dating from 1889, and it has recently been restored.
+From Amsterdam Central Station, there are trains to all cities in the Netherlands, as well as international trains to, for instance, Paris, London, Berlin and Brussels.
+As the station is large and used by nearly 200.000 passengers daily, it is advisable to arrive at least 15 minutes before departure.
+We also recommend checking your route on the NS website in advance and remembering both the departure time and the platform the train leaves from.
+Whenever using the train, make sure to buy a ticket and check in before boarding.
 Checking in is easily done by holding your ticket against one of the “check-in poles”.
 Check out more detailed information;

 • Trams